Greg Hardy: Ultimate Fighting Championship

 Hardy won the fight via unanimous decision.

 Hardy faced Maurice Greene on October 31, 2020, at UFC Fight Night 181.
 He won the fight via technical knockout in round two.

 Hardy faced Marcin Tybura on December 19, 2020, at UFC Fight Night 183.
 He knocked down Tybura in the first round but lost the fight in the second round via technical knockout.

 Hardy faced Tai Tuivasa on July 10, 2021, at UFC 264.
 He lost the fight via knockout in round one.

 Hardy was scheduled to face Aleksei Oleinik on January 22, 2022, at UFC 270.
 However, Oleynik withdrew from the event for undisclosed reasons and he was replaced by Serghei Spivac.
 In turn, just a week before the event Hardy withdrew due to a finger injury and the bout was removed from the event.
 The pair was moved to UFC 272 on March 5, 2022.
 Hardy lost the fight via technical knockout in round one.

 Having fought out his contract, Hardy became a free agent after he was not re-signed by the organization.

 Post UFC

 Hardy was scheduled to face Chase Sherman on November 15, 2024, at Gamebred Bareknuckle MMA 8.
 However, Hardy withdrew for unknown reasons.

 Global Fight League

 On December 11, 2024, it was announced that Hardy was eligible to be drafted in the Global Fight League.
 However, he was not drafted for the 2025 season.
 In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Other promotions

+After missing weight by over 25 pounds, Hardy faced former two-time KSW Heavyweight Championship challenger Darko Stošić at FNC 31 on May 30, 2026 and lost the bout by knockout in the third round.